Steve Spurrier Jr.: Oklahoma (2016)

 In March 2016, University of Oklahoma Head Coach Bob Stoops, announced that Spurrier would be returning to Oklahoma as an offensive specialist & director of high school recruiting.
 Spurrier spent much of the 2016 season working closely with then Oklahoma offensive coordinator and current University of Southern California head coach, Lincoln Riley.

 Western Kentucky (2017)

 In December 2017, Spurrier was hired as assistant head coach/quarterbacks coach at Western Kentucky University under head coach Mike Sanford.
 As quarterback coach, Spurrier continued the development of Mike White, currently an NFL quarterback for the New York Jets.

 Washington State (2018–2019)

 In 2018, Spurrier was hired as the wide receivers coach at Washington State University under head coach Mike Leach.

-Spurrier played a big part in the 2018 record setting season that quarterback Gardner Minshew had.
-Minshew finished the 2018 season as the Pac-12 single season passing leader for yards and completions.
+Spurrier played a part quarterback Gardner Minshew's record-setting season in 2018.
+Minshew season as the Pac-12 Conference single-season passing leader for yards and completions.

 Mississippi State (2020–2022)

 On February 4, 2020, Spurrier was hired as the wide receivers coach and passing game coordinator at Mississippi State University following head coach Mike Leach.

 On December 21, 2022, Mississippi State Head Coach Zach Arnett, announced that Spurrier would call the offensive plays vs. the University of Illinois in the RelaQuest Bowl.

 Spurrier took over offensive play calling duties and helped Mississippi State defeat the University of Illinois, 19-10 in the RelaQuest Bowl.